kyle-n/kyle-n.github.io/posts/never-shop-at-gamestop.md

 **Are you going to talk about MOASS or [insert conspiracy here]?** No. We're staying in reality today.
 We're discussing the real store and real gaming industry.

+**Isn't it obvious GameStop is in trouble?** Yes!
+It is, and yet hundreds of thousands of people are subscribed to subreddits claiming it isn't.
+So here we are.

 So.
 Let's get down to business and explain why GameStop is toast.

 ### 1. Digital downloads are replacing their business